 - 1.1 The initial determination of whether an infraction has taken place, or has not, occurs entirely within the setting of the individual class where the assignment was submitted.
-If an instance of cheating or plagiarism is verified, the professor must review the student's academic record to determine if it is a first offense by checking with the Registrar's office (see 1.7). - 1.2 Once substantiated, the professor(s) should endeavor to deal with the situation in as redemptive and instructive a manner as possible.
+If an instance of cheating or plagiarism is verified, the professor must review the student's academic record to determine if it is a first major offense or a third minor incident by checking with the Registrar's office (see 1.7). - 1.2 Once substantiated, the professor(s) should endeavor to deal with the situation in as redemptive and instructive a manner as possible.
 The student will have a required discussion of the infraction with the professor.
-In determining the severity of penalty and the best course of remedial action, the professor should determine if the infraction resulted from a lack of understanding of the issue or was a willful attempt to gain an unfair advantage. - 1.3 If it is a first offense then it is at the professor's discretion regarding academic consequences for the infraction, however the professor must submit an incident report for inclusion in the student's file (see 1.7). - 1.4 If the incident was a first offense and appears to have resulted from a lack of understanding of what constitutes cheating or plagiarism, the professor can choose to allow the student to make-up the work with or without penalty and may suggest or require attending a workshop or seminar on the issue. - 1.5 In most cases, willful cheating or plagiarism will result in a failing grade for the assignment and/or a failing grade for the course. - 1.6 If the incident is deemed egregious enough, the professor has the authority to initiate contact with the Student Relations Committee (SRC) for further counsel to determine if the incident merits probation or more on this first offense.
-See Other Definitions below. - 1.7 In order to support other faculty members regarding potential future incidences, the course professor will complete an Academic Integrity Incident Report form, providing pertinent details including what instruction or training, if any, was suggested or required.
-The incident report is to be placed in the student's academic file in the Registrar's office and the Registrar will communicate the decision to the student.
+In determining the severity of penalty and the best course of remedial action, the professor should determine if the infraction resulted from a lack of understanding or oversight (minor) or was a willful attempt to gain an unfair advantage (major). - 1.3 If it is a first minor incident, it is at the professor's discretion regarding academic consequences for the infraction, however the professor must submit an incident report for inclusion in the student's file (see 1.7). - 1.4 If the infraction is a first minor incident (maximum two), the professor can choose to allow the student to make-up the work with or without penalty and may suggest or require completion of P0001.
+Upon the third minor incident, the incident report will be noted as a first major offense and P0001 will be required. - 1.5 In most major offense cases, willful cheating or plagiarism will normally result in failure of the assignment and/or failure of the course. - 1.6 If the infraction is deemed egregious enough, the professor has the authority to initiate contact with the Student Relations Committee for further counsel to determine if the incident merits probation or more on this first major offense.
+See Other Definitions below. - 1.7 In order to support other faculty members regarding potential future incidences, the professor will complete an Academic Integrity Incident Report form, providing pertinent details including what remedial action, if any, was suggested or required.
+The incident report is to be placed in the student's academic file in the Registrar's office and the Registrar will communicate the decision to the student. - 1.8 If multiple first infractions of cheating or plagiarism are discovered at the same time with no time for the student to learn of the infraction in one paper before turning in another AND the student has no previous instances, this will be brought to the attention of the SRC and may be considered a single offense with the student being required to complete P0001.
+This only applies in the first semester that a student has an Academic Integrity Incident Report submitted to the Registrar.